JWThacker/JWThacker/README.md

    - Projects for my Udacity Nanodegrees/certificates (on more pure programming/software engineering topics).

 3. Code related to my personal/portfolio website (coming soon):
-   - On second thought I might not post this (hackers are very creative), but I will link my website and describe the stack when I launch it (again, coming soon!).
+   - On second thought I might not post this but I will link my website and describe the stack when I launch it (again, coming soon!).

 4. Useful Programs that I've written for my PhD
    - Various bash scripts, C programs etc that I've written that have aided me in my studies in my PhD.